chef/mixlib-config/README.md

 ## Testing and Reset ##

-If your app is configured with Mixlib::Config, testing options becomes easy!
-Simply call `MyConfig.reset` before each test and all configuration will be reset to its default value.
+Testing your application with different sets of arguments can by simplified with `reset`.
+Call `MyConfig.reset` before each test and all configuration will be reset to its default value.
 There's no need to explicitly unset all your options between each run.

-NOTE: resetting objects, arrays and hashes to their defaults is a little tricky because the original value can be mutated with `MyConfig.array_option << 'x'` adding 'x' to the array.
-We strive to truly reset values, calling `dup` on default values on first use to prevent the original default value being changed.
-However, because of how `dup` works, nested arrays and nested hashes won't reset all children.
-If you have arrays of objects, arrays of arrays, or other deep nesting, we suggest you use code blocks to set up your default values (`default(:option) { [ [ 1, 2 ], [ 3, 4 ] ] }`).
+NOTE: if you have arrays of arrays, or other deep nesting, we suggest you use code blocks to set up your default values (`default(:option) { [ [ 1, 2 ], [ 3, 4 ] ] }`).
+Deep children will not always be reset to their default values.

 Report bugs [here](https://tickets.opscode.com).